Vegan Fashion: Your Guide to the Basics

 At its core, being vegan is about showing care and respect for other living, feeling beings.
 One area in which you can make significant changes for animals is in the clothes you purchase and wear.
 Read on to learn how you can stop wearing animals’ hair, skin, and feathers and choose high-quality vegan materials instead.

-Leather and Exotic Skins
+Leather and Wildlife Skins

 What Are They?